 Each phone may sport a different skin, or appearance.
 The stock Android phone Home screen is shown in the figure.
-You can find the items in the figure on your own phone's Home screen, although they may not look exactly the same.
+You can find these items on your own phone’s Home screen, although they may not look exactly the same.

 Android phones, as well as most Android apps, feature common icons.
-These symbols work as buttons on the touchscreen: Touch an icon to perform a specific task or action.
+These symbols work as buttons on the touchscreen: Tap an icon to perform a specific task or action.
 The icons are quite consistent between the various apps you use.
-The most common icons are shown in the table.
+The most common icons are shown below.

 On your Android phone touchscreen, you can perform several basic actions that carry out various day-to-day operations.
 It’s just a matter of teaching your fingers to do what you want them to.

 |Action||How to Do It|